FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 # Purpose and Scope

-The purpose of this document is to describe Multiple Loss Ratio search (MLRsearch), a throughput search methodology optimized for software DUTs.
+The purpose of this document is to describe Multiple Loss Ratio search (MLRsearch), a data plane throughput search methodology optimized for software networking DUTs.

 Applying vanilla [RFC2544] throughput bisection to software DUTs results in a number of problems: